Kosiem/Simple-clock-weather-in-Javascript/README.md

-Clock and wether collected from API in JavaScript
+Clock and weather collected from API in JavaScript